lmouline/uc-sandbox/scenarios/03 - GaussianFunc/README.md

-# Percentage scenario
+# Gaussian function scenario

 A way to define the uncertainty of a value is to define a value and a gaussian function to represent the uncertainty: <value: v, gaussianFunc: gf>.
-Using current solutions, a designer has to manually represents both values:
+Using current solutions, a designer has to manually represents both values.

+## Without UC Abstraction solution

+We consider that it exists an implementation of the gaussian function called `GaussianFunction` that can be used as an attribute type.

 ```
 struct Sensor {